-I got the idea because I was curious about how the leftover coffee (and coffee grounds) contributed to our compost pile in the backyard.
+I got the idea because I was curious about how the coffee grounds contributed to our compost pile in the backyard.
 I throw as much as possible in our prairie area, and what doesn’t get eaten by the rabbits has helped with the growth of wildflowers and other native Wisconsin plants.

 Coffee contains small amounts of calcium and magnesium which are great for houseplants.
 I am so happy that I found this inexpensive natural fertilizer.
 You may be asking, do you just pour the coffee directly into your houseplants?
 Nope!
 I dilute it and I make sure it is at room temperature before giving it to my plants.

 My golden ration mixture is 1 Part Coffee to 5 Parts Water.

 Drip coffee can potentially be pretty acidic which can potentially be dangerous for your houseplants.
 The diluted coffee should be the color of a weak or watered-down iced tea.
-Be sure to wait until the coffee has cooled so that you do not burn & shock your houseplants.
+Be sure to wait until the coffee has cooled so that you do not burn or shock your houseplants.

 I water my plants with diluted coffee about once or twice a week during the summer and once every 2 weeks during the winter or slow-growing months.
 My Fiddle Leaf Fig has been growing lush new leaves like crazy since I started the coffee watering regiment.
 I have my Fiddle Leaf Fig in our sunporch which gets primarily West-facing sunlight.
-I give coffee to my Varigated Rubber Tree – I bought it from a houseplant seller in California, and my diluted coffee really helped it “perk” up after its trip via USPS all the way to Wisconsin!
+I give coffee to my Varigated Rubber Tree, too!
+I bought it from a houseplant seller in California, and the diluted coffee really helped it “perk” up after its trip via USPS all the way to Wisconsin!